 Please visit the LSS Student Information on BlackBoard for information on Exams

 Universities are responsible for the quality of the education they provide and, for the academic standards of the awards they offer.
 External examining is one of the important checks on those standards.

 Students have an important role in the management of standards and quality, and External Examiners' reports are made available to students as part of this and should be discussed at Student Staff committees.
-To access the most recent External Examiners' reports for your programme please see your MAP home page in the Degree Programme information section.
+To access the most recent External Examiners' reports for your programme please see the Degree Programme information section in your MAP home page.

 The role of External Examiner does not include responding to individual student queries, and if you have any queries about an External Examiner's report, you should contact your student representative who will raise the issue with the University Programme Director or at a Student Staff Committee on your behalf.

 If you are considering changing your programme of study (a "programme transfer"), you will need to speak to the Programme Directors of your current and desired new programme.